 In 1963, three African-American students brought a case against the Mobile County School Board for being denied admission to Murphy High School.
 This was nearly a decade after the United States Supreme Court had ruled in Brown v.
 Board of Education (that segregation of public schools was unconstitutional.
 The federal district court ordered that the three students be admitted to Murphy for the 1964 school year, leading to the desegregation of Mobile County's school system.

-The civil rights movement gained congressional passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965, eventually ending legal segregation and regaining effective suffrage for African Americans.
-But whites in the state had more than one way to reduce African Americans' voting power.
-Maintaining the city commission form of government with at-large voting resulted in all positions being elected by the white majority, as African Americans could not command a majority for their candidates in the informally segregated city.[citation needed]
+The civil rights movement gained congressional passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965, which increased the percentage of black residents able to vote, ended multiple forms of segregation, and allowed the NAACP to return to Mobile.
+However, the city's commission form of government with at-large voting resulted in all positions being elected by the white majority, as African Americans could not command a majority for their candidates in the informally segregated city.
+Many forms of de facto segregation persisted for decades.

 Mobile's city commission form of government was challenged and finally overturned in 1982 in City of Mobile v.
 Bolden, which was remanded by the United States Supreme Court to the district court.
 Finding that the city had adopted a commission form of government in 1911 and at-large positions with discriminatory intent, the court proposed that the three members of the city commission should be elected from single-member districts, likely ending their division of executive functions among them.
 Mobile's state legislative delegation in 1985 finally enacted a mayor-council form of government, with seven members elected from single-member districts.
 This was approved by voters.
 As white conservatives increasingly entered the Republican Party in the late 20th century, African-American residents of the city have elected members of the Democratic Party as their candidates of choice.
 Since the change to single-member districts, more women and African Americans were elected to the council than under the at-large system.